Sheyiforreal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that switches current user to user betty
+the script that prints the effective username of the current user